 Basic Theories of Dreams

 What is the meaning of dreams?
-Modern science has at least a dozen theories regarding their meaning and origin.
-They are pretty different from each other in terms of interpretation, but everyone agrees that dreams are based on real events that we experience during the waking period.
-Here are just a few of those theories:
+Almost every night we have a variety of dreams.
+Some of them can be pleasant, and some can be terrible.
+But what is the meaning of dreams?
+Modern science has at least a dozen theories regarding the meaning and origin.
+They differ greatly from each other in terms of interpretation, but everyone agrees that dreams are based on real events that we experience while awake.

 - Sigmund Freud considered dreams in a rather narrow aspect.
 He believed they were the expression of our hidden (repressed) desires.
 This theory was refuted precisely because of its narrowness.
 However, it does not negate the fact that it is partially true.